Skadden, Arps, Slate, Meagher & Flom LLP > Brussels, Belgium > Firm Profile

 Work highlights

-• Advising Activision Blizzard Inc. in its US$68.7 billion acquisition by Microsoft Corporation.
+• Advising Activision Blizzard on the antitrust aspects of its $68.7bn acquisition by Microsoft Corporation.

-• Advising DuPont de Nemours, Inc. in its US$11 billion divestiture of a majority of its Mobility & Materials segment to Celanese Corporation.
+• Advised DuPont de Nemours on the $11bn divestiture of a majority of its Mobility & Materials segment to Celanese Corporation.

 Skadden is one of the most successful American law firms to have established a combined U.S. and European capability in Europe, developing local practices across the key European jurisdictions.
 Our European practice extends across five offices, operating as an integrated practice group without office or jurisdictional boundaries.
 This approach is a critical part of our competitive advantage in Europe.